pallets/flask/docs/tutorial/factory.rst

 Now you can run your application using the ``flask`` command.
-From the terminal, tell Flask where to find your application, then run it in development mode.
+From the terminal, tell Flask where to find your application, then run it in debug mode.
 Remember, you should still be in the top-level ``flask-tutorial`` directory, not the ``flaskr`` package.

-Development mode shows an interactive debugger whenever a page raises an exception, and restarts the server whenever you make changes to the code.
+Debug mode shows an interactive debugger whenever a page raises an exception, and restarts the server whenever you make changes to the code.
 You can leave it running and just reload the browser page as you follow the tutorial.

 .. code-block:: text

-    $ flask --app flaskr --env development run
+    $ flask --app flaskr --debug run

 You'll see output similar to this:

 .. code-block:: text

      * Serving Flask app "flaskr"
-     * Environment: development
      * Debug mode: on
      * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
      * Restarting with stat